 How often should I bathe my Lykoi and what Shampoo should I use?

-I use a shampoo called "Hylyt" made by DVM.
+I use a shampoo called “Hylyt” made by DVM.
 It can be purchased from Ebay or Amazon.
 It is amazing!!!
-If you don't want to use Hylyt, a gentle pet shampoo from the pet store is best.
-It helps if it has oatmeal in it to keep from drying out your kitties skin (but also not over moisterizing.
+If you don’t want to use Hylyt, a gentle pet shampoo from the pet store is best.
+Or check out Artisan Soap By JC on Etsy.
 How often to bathe depends on your kitty.
 Some require once a month, others only need it every few months (or if they get into something and make themselves dirty).
-I am strongly against using Johnson's Baby Shampoo or any other human shampoo....these are not the correct pH for kitties and can cause a lot of excessive oils.
-See more about grooming and bathing on our "Grooming" page
+I am strongly against using Johnson’s Baby Shampoo or any other human shampoo….these are not the correct pH for kitties and can cause a lot of excessive oils.
+See more about grooming and bathing on our “Grooming“ page